Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Lofoten Islands: Dramatic Arctic Beauty

-The Lofoten Islands offer exceptional hiking opportunities, including the Reinebringen trail, which rewards climbers with panoramic views over the village of Reine and surrounding fjords.
+The Lofoten Islands offer exceptional hiking opportunities, including the Reinebringen trail, which rewards climbers with wide views over the village of Reine and surrounding fjords.
 The islands’ location within the Arctic Circle also makes them ideal for Northern Lights viewing in winter and midnight sun experiences in summer.

 Top Picked Activities in Lofoten Islands